frconor-ebook/meditations/_posts/2025-05-07-the-bread-of-life.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

-"And when the hour had come, he reclined at the table, and the twelve apostles with Him.
+"And when the hour had come, he reclined at table, and the twelve apostles with him.
 He said to them, 'I have longed and longed to eat this Passover with you before I suffer; for I say to you that I will eat of it no more until it has been fulfilled in the Kingdom of God" (Luke 22:14-16).

 Again, Our Lord talks about the hour: the hour has now come.
 "Now has the hour come for the Son of Man to be glorified" (John 12:23).
 It\'s a word that Our Lord uses frequently in relation to these hours, the hour of the Redemption.

-"He reclined at the table, and the twelve apostles with him"---surrounded by His friends, the people that He loves so much, that He\'s chosen, that He\'s formed, that He\'s going to send out to change the world.
+"He reclined at table, and the twelve apostles with him"---surrounded by His friends, the people that He loves so much, that He\'s chosen, that He\'s formed, that He\'s going to send out to change the world.
 And among them still is Judas.

 Then He says, "I have longed and longed to eat this Passover with you before I suffer."
 It\'s pretty expressive.